Soil-structure interaction framework for plate anchors in sand under cyclic loading

 - Details of any published papers

-- Results of English test such as IELTS (if applicable)
+- English test, eg, IELTS (if applicable)

 to Shiaohuey Chow at email@example.com